Dodes'ka-den: Production

 Five years had elapsed since the release of Akira Kurosawa's last film, Red Beard (1965).
 The Japanese film industry was collapsing as the major studios were slashing their production schedules or shutting down entirely due to television stealing the movie audience.
 When Kurosawa was let go from the American film Tora!
 Tora!
 Tora! by Twentieth Century Fox in 1969, it was rumored that the Japanese director's mental health was deteriorating.
 Teruyo Nogami, Kurosawa's frequent script supervisor, believes the director needed to make a good film to put that rumor to rest.
-Dodes'ka-den was made possible by Kurosawa forming the Club of the Four Knights production company with three other Japanese directors; Keisuke Kinoshita, Masaki Kobayashi, and Kon Ichikawa.
+Dodes'ka-den was made possible by Kurosawa forming the Club of the Four Knights production company (Yonki-no-kai) with three other Japanese directors; Keisuke Kinoshita, Masaki Kobayashi, and Kon Ichikawa.
 It was their first and only production.

 It marks a stylistic departure from Kurosawa's previous works.
 It has no central story and no protagonist.
 Instead it weaves together the stories of a group of characters living in a slum as a series of anecdotes.
 It was his first color film, and he had only ever worked with a few of the actors previously; Kamatari Fujiwara, Atsushi Watanabe, Kunie Tanaka, and Yoshitaka Zushi.
 It marks the first time Kurosawa had used Takao Saito as principal cinematographer, and Saito became his "cinematographer of choice" for the rest of his career.
 Nogami said that Kurosawa told the crew that this time he wanted to make a film that is "sunny, light, and endearing."
 She speculated that Dodes'ka-den was his rebuttal to what went wrong on Tora!
 Tora!
 Tora!.
 The script supervisor of the film opined that the director was still recuperating from the shock of what happened on that Hollywood film, and was not operating at full strength.
 Nogami said that she gets choked up whenever she watches the scene where Rokuchan is called "trolley crazy" by children, because she imagines Kurosawa as the boy, with people yelling "Movie-crazy" at him.
 Kurosawa said that he wanted to show younger filmmakers that it did not need to cost a lot of money to make a movie.
 David A. Conrad wrote that an influence of the surging Japanese New Wave can be felt in this impulse and in the decision to focus on outcasts in contemporary society.